helio-ecosystem/helio-builder-siot/README.md

-# Semantic Interoperable IoT (SIoT) mapping builder
+# Reactive Semantic Interoperable IoT (SIoTRx) mappings

-The SIoT mappings are endowed for providing semantic interoperability among IoT infrastructures.
+The SIoTRx mappings are endowed for providing semantic interoperability among IoT infrastructures.
 They allow to define translation rules from heterogeneous data sources to RDF (including JSON-LD 1.1) and vice versa.

+## Using and learning SIoTRx mapping

+SIoTRx mappings can be used directly in the [Helio Playground](https://helio-playground.linkeddata.es/) that also counts with numerous tutorials to learn their syntax.

 ## Install